 Phosphenic mixing consists of mingling a thought with a phosphene.

 Mixing can be done in the dimension of time (by retaining a precisely chosen thought during the presence of the phosphene), or in both dimensions of time and space (by locating the visual or auditory mind image within the phosphene).
 The second way to operate is more efficient but requires more training.

 Phosphenes should be associated everyday to your work, studies or theme of meditation, in order to obtain concrete results in the development of your mental abilities.

-2 - What are the contraindications to the practice?
+2 - What are the impediment to the practice?

-The only contraindication is glaucoma, i.e. the hypertension of the fluids of the eye.
+The only impediment is glaucoma, i.e. the hypertension of the fluids of the eye.
 Symptoms are sharp pains deep in the back of the eye.